16

 systemctl --user status xdg-desktop-portal.service

-1) You need to install the Flatpak application, install another application in it, for example, the Chromium browser as written In a previous article.
+1) You need to install the FlatPak application, install another application in it, for example, the Chromium browser as written in the previous article.

-2) First, check that the browser is present in the list of installed Flatpak applications.
+2) First, let's check that the browser is present in the list of installed FlatPak applications.

 flatpak list